sstelfox/stelfox.net/content/blog/2014-05-28-pg-error-error-type-hstore-does-not-exist.md

 to get the database to a particular state but also how to return it back to it's prior state (generally).

-We can also do this without using raw SQL which now also seems a bit... off to me.
+We can also do this without using raw SQL which now also seems a bit...
+Off to me.
 The following is a sample Rails migration that will both enable and disable the extension: